 In the national association, the child/parent initiative of the DCCV mediates contacts between parents who are looking for advice or can give advice.
 A working group deals with questions of nutrition therapy.
-In other working groups young adults and people affected by pouch, stoma or PSC come together.
+Other working groups bring together young adults and people affected by pouch, stoma or PSC.

 The DCCV supports local self-help groups and organises training events for affected persons, relatives, doctors and nursing staff.
 The association informs about the disease patterns through targeted public relations work.